ozi-sadiq-kasai/Age-in-seconds-Calculator/README.md

+# How many seconds have you been on Earth
-# A code that calculates how many seconds a person has lived on planet Earth.
+A code that calculates how many seconds a person has lived on planet Earth.
-# The code is placed in a function which enables reuseability.
+The code is placed in a function which enables reuseability.